BorisHiltunen/Don-t-Fall/README.md

-# Don-t-Fall
+# Don't Fall

 ## Description
-Don-t-Fall is a Python game project that uses Pygame library.
+Don't Fall is a Python game project that uses Pygame library.
 In the game your objective is to cross a bridge and not fall.
 The player has to find out the correct path by counting the calculation given by the game's calculation board.
 The Don-t-Fall app also contains music and sounds.
 The game can be used for learning or just be played for fun.
 It can also be customized with different pictures, words, sounds or music.

 ## Authors
 Boris Hiltunen ([BorisHiltunen](https://github.com/BorisHiltunen))